pingcap/docs/optimizer-fix-controls.md

 - Default value: `OFF`
 - Possible values: `ON`, `OFF`
-- This variable controls whether to allow FastPlan.
-If it is set to `ON`, the optimizer will fallback to coprocessor, neither Get nor BatchGet will be enabled.
-It should be only set to `ON` when fast path is more expensive than coprocessor.
-Fast path does not support column projection, here are the common cases that column projection is required and fast path is disabled:
+- Controls whether to allow data retrieval via Get or BatchGet.
+If set to `ON`, the optimizer will force the selection of Coprocessor, while both Get and BatchGet will be disabled.
+Get and BatchGet do not support column projection, and in some scenarios, their execution cost is higher than Coprocessor requests, setting this to `ON` will result in better performance.
+The following are common cases where forcing Coprocessor selection is recommended:
 	- Wide tables with many columns, where applications only query a smallsubset of columns.
 	- Tables containing JSON columns with large JSON values, where queries either do not retrieve the JSON columns or only extract small portions of the JSON content.